arashonline/BecomeAMillionare/README.md

 `DB_PASSWORD=stdtest`

+`APP_URL=http://localhost:8000` or something like this just remember to enter url completely

 then run following commands

 `composer install` to install required packages

-`php artisan migrate` to generate tables
+`php artisan migrate:fresh --seed` to generate tables and admin panel and import some data

-to add some fake data in db you need to run

-`php artisan db:seed`

 And finally run

 `php artisan serve`

+you can access admin panel using

+APP_URL/admin

+admin email:`admin@std.co`

+admin password:`admin123`